Analysis | Don’t ignore the normalization of Tucker Carlson’s poisonous rhetoric on race

 Carlson first started overtly embracing the idea that White America was being intentionally replaced on his show back in April.
 Then, it was framed more explicitly in terms of politics; that Democrats, worried about losing elections, were bringing in new voters.
 Now, he’s mostly sidestepping that, instead amplifying it through the lens of his long-standing disgust about how “dirty” immigrants are hurting the country.

-Since April, though, this idea that Democrats are intentionally encouraging new migration in order to win elections has become part of the fabric of Republican rhetoric.
+Since April, though, this idea that Democrats are intentionally encouraging new migration to win elections has become part of the fabric of Republican rhetoric.
 There was Rep. Scott Perry (R-Pa.) citing it during a hearing on immigration in the House.
 House Republican Conference Chair Elise Stefanik (R-N.Y.) used it to fundraise last week.
 Texas Lt.
 Gov. Dan Patrick (R) spoke of a “silent revolution by the Democrat Party and Joe Biden to take over this country.”
 Reps.
 Jim Jordan (R-Ohio) and Dan Crenshaw (R-Tex.) have in recent days both suggested that the administration was intentionally allowing thousands of people to cross the border into the United States, prying open the door for the sorts of “but why” progressions that Carlson is happy to supply.

 Far from being treated as anathema, Carlson’s theory about immigration is being woven into mainstream Republican rhetoric.
 Stefanik is a member of the House Republican leadership team and weighs the balance of raising money versus demonizing immigrants as dangerous in favor of the former.
 Nor is there any indication that Fox News is concerned about what Carlson is espousing.
 When he first made the comments back in April — again, centered not on “non-White DNA” but on immigrant voters — leadership at the network defended him.